varun-dhar/linux-camera-background/README.md

 python3 -m pip install numpy opencv-contrib-python pyfakewebcam
 ```
 # Usage
 To use the program, run it with `./bg.py`.
 The new webcam device will show up in your conferencing application as whatever card_label is in the v4l2loopback config (default bgcam).
+In options.txt, one can configure the offsets for the size of the cutout and its position on the screen.
+You can also enable and disable the rectangle that marks the cutout to help with the adjustment process by inputting a 0 for disabled and 1 for enabled.